 - Assess if you need a life cover.
 You may not need life insurance during retirement.

 - Develop greater awareness about financial products.
 Do not trust anyone.
-Look into potential conflict of interest.
+Look into a potential conflict of interest.
 You need to be aware to ask the right kind of questions.
 If you rely too much on others, you will be taken for a ride sooner or later.

 - Do not fall for fancy product names.
 Do not fall for emotional sale pitches.
 Make a rational and objective decision.

 - Do not visit a bank for seeking investment advice.
 I have said this many times before.
 Most bank officials are not well trained.
 Even if they are trained well, they are trained well in making sales and earning commissions for the banks.
 The bank officials never pay any heed to your requirements.
 You are better off going to a casino and gamble your money away.
-It will give you greater thrill and less heartburn later.
+It will give you a greater thrill now and less heartburn later.